richeney/aks-secure-vwan-snat/README.md

 > Assumes he variable defaults in the repo have been used.

+Check the effective routes on each VM's NIC.
+The routing should be present (including the SNAT range) for AKS to sites, but there should not be any route information for one site to connect to another.

-1. Run bash on the pod
+1. Run bash on the ubuntu pod

     ```bash